 - Support health education and activities within the shed environment.

-- Improve the facilities and sustainability of Men’s Sheds.
+- Improve facilities and sustainability of Menโs Sheds.

-- Address the local needs of the community through appropriate programmes and activities.
+- Address local community needs through appropriate programmes and activities.

-- Men’s Sheds in areas of greatest need
+- Menโs Sheds located in areas of greatest need, particularly communities experiencing social or economic disadvantage.

 Projects and expenditure eligible for National Shed Development Programme support